charlourdes/spending-analyser/README.md

 - Gives users control over when to use the feature
 - Prevents unnecessary credit use if a user reloads the app repeatedly

-I was very close to having it auto-generate on load as I think users would feel the benefit from having this insight readily available, however I ultimately held off to avoid running out of credits while I was testing and to ensure that you can see the AI summary in action before I run out 😅 !
+I strongly considered having it auto-generate on load, as I think users would benefit from having this insight readily available.
+However I ultimately held off to avoid running out of credits while I was testing and to ensure that you can see the AI summary in action before I run out 😅 !

 4. ### Web interface
-I used the  Streamlit as it allowed me to build a interactive dashboard prototype and:
+I used Streamlit as it allowed me to build an interactive dashboard prototype and:

-- Supported rapid prototyping with python
+- Supported rapid prototyping with Python
-- Intergrated easily with Pandas, Plotly and the OpenAI API
+- Integrated easily with Pandas, Plotly and the OpenAI API
 - It let me focus on functionality, iteration and deploying to the Web

-Streamlit UI components were perfect for this task with all the cards/metrics I wanted to include.
+Streamlit UI components were perfect for this task as it supported all the card metrics I wanted to include.
 The result is a clean, modern dashboard with interactive and intuitive UI components.